jonsquared/grunt-file-dependencies/README.md

 ### Options

 #### options.outputProperty,
 Type: `String`
-Default value: `'file_dependencies.current_target.ordered_files'`
+Default value: `'ordered_files'` (on the current target)

 The name of the grunt config property which will be assigned the array of ordered file paths.
-The default is to set the `ordered_files` property on the current task's configuration.
+The default is to set the `ordered_files` property on the current target's configuration.

 #### options.outputFile
 Type: `String`
 Default value: `''`

-The name of a file that will be created with the array of ordered file paths.
+The name of a file that will be created with the array of ordered file paths as the content.
+By default, no file is created.

 #### options.extractDefinesRegex
 Type: `RegExp`
 Default value: `/define\s*\(\s*['"]([^'"]+)['"]/g`

-A regular expression used to search each file for the name of a dependency definition (e.g. class definition).
+A regular expression used to search each file for dependency definitions (e.g. class definitions).

 #### options.extractRequiresRegex
 Type: `RegExp`
 Default value: `/require\s*\(\s*['"]([^'"]+)['"]/g`

-A regular expression used to search each file for the name of a dependency requirement (e.g. class requirement).
+A regular expression used to search each file for dependency requirements (e.g. class requires).

+#### options.extractDefines
+Type: `Function`
+Default value: A function that returns the matches found by `extractDefinesRegex`
+Return type: `Array` of dependency names

+A function that will process each file content to find the dependency definitions and return them as an array of their names.
+Use this if a regex will not work and you need something more custom.

+#### options.extractDefines
+Type: `Function`
+Default value: A function that returns the matches found by `extractRequiresRegex`
+Return type: `Array` of dependency names that are required

+A function that will process each file content to find the dependency requirements and return them as an array of their names.
+Use this if a regex will not work and you need something more custom.

 ### Usage Examples